 As times changed the Charity Commissioners again reviewed the purpose of the Martham Educational Charity and set up arrangements for the Vicar and churchwardens to use the money as they felt appropriate for others needs.
 This was generally used to buy boots and shoes for poor children.

 Educational re-organisation changed again when the Norfolk Education Authority started a programme of merging first and middle schools on single sites and West Flegg Middle School was expanded to take in children of first school age.
 This made Martham First School on School Road redundant and it was closed in 2010 and much to the regret of many locals was demolished in 2013 to make way for residential housing.
+The school bell that was in a tower on the roof was rescued and a crack in it was repaired by Whitechapel Bell Foundry.
+It now hangs in the entrance of the Primary School in Black Street alongside large award plaques.
+The tower was saved by the developers and has recently (Oct 2020) been offered to the Parish Council.

 In 1873 when Ellen Charlotte Rust took charge of the school there were 19 children present.
 For more about Ellen click Stone Houses.